AlpoTheo/Hospital_Management_System/README.md

 # Hospital Patient Management System

-This is my homework project for **CENG 201 - Data Structures** course.
+This is my assignment project for **CENG 201 - Data Structures** course.
 I had to build a hospital simulation using linked list, queue and stack from scratch.
 The rule was no using java.util stuff like ArrayList or LinkedList, so I wrote everything manually with nodes and pointers.

 ## What does it do?